tombch/pyqubits/README.md

 ...
 ```

- or on a single line (where they are executed from left to right), via the use of pipes:
+ or on a single line, where upon pressing enter, they are executed from left to right (via the use of pipes):
 ```
 #~: command1 | command2 | command3 | ...
 ```
 The pipes are necessary for executing multiple commands on a single line.
+For details on the available commands, see below.

 ## Command List
 ### `-n`, `--new`